-October 10-14, the Airdrie Fire Department (AFD) will join forces with National Fire Protection Association (NFPA) and fire departments all across the country to remind residents Every second counts: plan two ways out.
+October 7-13, the Airdrie Fire Department (AFD) will join forces with National Fire Protection Association (NFPA) and fire departments all across the country to remind residents to Look.
+Listen.
+Learn!
+Be aware.
+Fire can happen anywhere.

 Seconds can mean the difference between residents of our community escaping safely from a fire or having their lives end in tragedy.
-That’s why this year’s Fire Prevention Week theme: “Every Second Counts: Plan 2 Ways Out!” is so important.
+That’s why this year’s Fire Prevention Week theme: “Look.
+Listen.
+Learn!
+Be aware.
+Fire can happen anywhere,” is so important.
 It reinforces why everyone needs to have an escape plan.

 Keep safe by